Ally Law

-Alistair Law (born 12 February 1997) is an English YouTuber from Southampton.
+Alastair Sherringham Law (born 12 February 1997) is an English YouTuber from Southampton.
 His videos feature parkour, with him climbing on a range of buildings and cranes, as well as doing "overnight challenges", where he and a group of friends attempt to stay in various commercial premises after closing hours.

 Early life and education

 Alistair Law was born on 12 February 1997 in Southampton, England.
 He attended the secondary school Oasis Academy Mayfield, leaving in 2013.
 Law notes that before starting parkour at the age of 16, he was "extremely unhappy sat in [his] bedroom wasting away day after day, he had quit school and had no friends and had absolutely no idea what [he] wanted to do with [his] life."
-He had been addicted to video games since the age of 13.
+He had been addicted to video games (mainly RuneScape) since the age of 13.
 Law is a qualified carpenter.
 Law also remarked in one of his videos that he played football at the age of seven at The Hamble School in Southampton.